confluentinc/cp-demo/docs/hybrid-cloud.rst

          --schema-registry-cluster $CC_SR_CLUSTER_ID \
          --resource 'Subject:*'

-   Verify the role-binding has been created by running:
+   Verify the role binding has been created by running:

    .. code:: shell